-oportion of disabled people, e especially wheelchair users and those who are blind or partially-sighte
+proportion of disabled people, especially wheelchair users and those who are blind or partially-sighted.

-eligion or belief
+Religion or belief

-one known
+None known

-exual orientation
+Sexual orientation

-lone known
+None known

-IOTIC KHOWH

 Sex

-lone known
+None known

-larriage or civil partnerships 3
+Marriage or civil partnerships

-lone known
+None known

-) was an area of the second se

-Pregnancy & maternity th young children may experience similar concerns/issues as older
+Pregnancy & maternity

-es if bikes are parked or ridden inappropriately.
+Pregnant women and those with young children may experience similar concerns/issues as older people and those with disabilities if bikes are parked or ridden inappropriately.

-Other socially excluded grou ps or communities
+Other socially excluded groups or communities

-important to work with the operator to deliver effective tariffs and

-iiscount schemes to ensure bii ke Share is accessible to those on lower incomes.
+None known, although it will be important to work with the operator to deliver effective tariffs and discount schemes to ensure Bike Share is accessible to those on lower incomes.

 Note: Other socially excluded groups, examples includes, Homeless, rough sleeper and unpaid carers.
 Many forms of exclusion are linked to financial disadvantage.
 How will this change affect people on low incomes, in financial crisis or living in areas of greater deprivation?
-Health Impost Have you referred to the Joint Needs Assessment (www.jsna.portsmouth.gov.uk) to identify any associated health and well-being needs?
-Yes 🖈 No What are the health impacts, positive and / or negative?
+Health Impact Have you referred to the Joint Needs Assessment (www.jsna.portsmouth.gov.uk) to identify any associated health and well-being needs?
+Yes ★ No What are the health impacts, positive and / or negative?
 For example, is there a positive impact on enabling healthier lifestyles or promoting positive mental health?
 Could it prevent spread of infection or disease?
 Will it reduce any inequalities in health and well-being experienced by some localities, groups, ages etc?
 On the other hand, could it restrict opportunities for health and well-being?
-As noted above, Bike Share will encourage active travel alternatives to private vehicle use for short journeys, and will provide a "last mile" option in combination with other modes (e.g. walking, public transport) for longer journeys.
+As noted above, Bike Share encourages active travel alternatives to private vehicle use for short journeys, and can provide a "last mile" option in combination with other modes (e.g. walking, public transport) for longer journeys.
 The mix of pedal bikes and e-bikes will lead to the scheme being well-used by a wider demographic, for example by enabling older cyclists to use e-bikes for more challenging trips, thereby increasing their physical, mental, and cognitive well-being.
 Reduced pollution (NOx / particulates) will help improve air quality and reduce pollution related deaths.
 Bike share will enhance access to green and leisure spaces.
 Health inequalities are strongly associated with deprivation and income inequalities in the city.
 Have you referred to Portsmouth's Tackling Poverty Needs Assessment and strategy (available on the JSNA website above), which identifies those groups or geographical areas that are vulnerable to poverty?
 Does this have a disproportionately negative impact, on any of these groups and if so how?
 Are there any positive impacts?, if so what are they?
 For more help on this element of tackling poverty and needs assessment contact Mark Sage: email:mark.sage@portsmouthcc.gov.uk